Lescurel/dotfiles/README.md

 ## TODO

 - [ ] See if using home-manager for all is better than just using wrappers (need to support bspwm tho)
+- [ ] Write a shell script to run CUDA programs using prime